 With a lifetime mortgage, you’ll also always retain full ownership of your property, so you can stay in it as long as you’d like.

-That’s because the loan plus roll up interest is usually repaid when the plan ends and your property is sold typically when the last remaining applicant passes away or moves into long-term care.
+That’s because the loan plus compound interest is usually repaid when the plan ends and your property is sold typically when the last remaining applicant passes away or moves into long-term care.